maryknollrad/ct_infos/README.md

     1. Series number : number itself
     1. Series position : 0 to number of series, -1 for last one
     1. Series name : part of series name, YADER selects first series that contains specified string value.
-1. Write Regular expression for the target positions of dose value for further information about regular expression, see [Oracle's page about Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html)
+1. Write Regular expression for the target positions of dose value.
+    for further information about regular expression, see [Oracle's page about Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html)
 1. Add 3 lines to ct-info.conf
     1. Manufacturer.Model.dose-series-by : one of "number", "index", or "name"
     1. Manufacturer.Model.dose-series-value : target value